 The pediatrics department at SCVMC is made up of more than 80 board certified specialists in pediatrics and neonatology.
 The labor and delivery service is the largest in Santa Clara County with over 6000 births each year.
 In addition, the 30-bed pediatric unit and 12-bed PICU provides our residents with important exposure to bread-and-butter general pediatrics, pediatric subspecialties and a pediatric intensive care unit.
 SCVMC also offers special pediatric services including a burn treatment center.

-Stanford Health Care is a 613-bed medical center located adjacent to LPCH.
+Stanford Health Care is a state-of-the-art 613-bed medical center that opened in 2019 and is located adjacent to LPCH.
 Shared facilities include its Emergency, Radiation Therapy, Pathology and Laboratory departments.
 The Emergency Department is a Level I trauma center and has 39 patient beds including a 3- bed Trauma Unit.
-In December 2005, the hospital opened a new pediatric emergency department, and in the fall of 2019, a brand-new adult ED will be opening and the pediatric ED will be expanding to fill the old ED space.
-This space includes dedicated pediatric beds, work areas for physicians and nurses, and a children's waiting room.
+In the fall of 2019, the pediatric ED was expanded and remodeled.
 The pediatric rooms are designed for children, featuring bright décor, iMacs, and Pixar movies to help ease children's anxiety.
-There are approximately 20,000 pediatric emergency room visits annually, nearly all of which are seen by our pediatric residents.
+There are approximately 20,000 pediatric emergency room visits annually, most of which are seen by our pediatric residents.

 El Camino Hospital